 The religion or belief regulations, set out two types of GOR:

 - the general GOR

-- the religious organisations GOR
+- the religious organizations GOR

-When does GOR defence apply?
+When does GOR defense apply?

 An employer can rely on a general GOR provided it satisfies the narrow criteria set out in the regulations, namely: ‘where, having regard to the nature of the employment or the context in which it is carried out: